How to build your personal brand

 There are several definitions in that old Google when you search for “What is marketing?”
 I define marketing as effectively sharing what a business or person does and why their product or service is of value.

-There are many ways to market yourself and raise your brand awareness based on time, budget, resources and your audience.
-I offer five recommendations to kick-start your personal brand refresh:
+There are many ways to market yourself and raise your brand awareness, depending on your time, budget, resources, and audience.

 1. It’s all about you